BelaBartok39/Fancy_D/README.md

 - Customizable category configurations using JSON files
 - Ability to add new file extensions to existing categories
 - Support for organizing the current directory or a specified directory
-- Option for extreme sorting (subcategories based on specific file extensions)

 ## Installation